-b. at or shortly after closing of a bond issue, ensure that any allocations for reimbursement expenditures comply with the tax certificate; and c. monitor that sale proceeds and investment earnings on sale proceeds of tax-exempt bonds are spent in a timely fashion consistent with the requirements of the tax certificate.

-3. Monitoring Private Business Use.
-The Manager of Fiscal and Business Services, in consultation with the County Attorney, bond and disclosure counsel, shall review proposed contracts or arrangements with non-governmental persons or organizations or the federal government (collectively referred to as "private persons") with respect to the bond-financed facilities which could result in private business use of the facilities such as sales of bond-financed facilities; leases of bond-financed facilities and management service contracts relating to bond-financed facilities and shall have bond counsel review new contracts or amendments and determine whether any limits on private business use are exceeded and, if so, whether any actions are required to be taken to comply with the tax rules.

-4. Arbitrage, Yield Restriction and Rebate Compliance.
-The Manager of Fiscal and Business Services will (i) confirm that bond counsel has filed the applicable information reports (such as Form 8038-G) for each bond issue with the IRS on a timely basis, and (ii) maintain copies of such form including evidence of timely filing as part of the transcript of the bond issue.
-The County Comptroller, in consultation with appropriate consulting firms, if necessary, shall confirm, recalculate and annually monitor the calculation of arbitrage on outstanding County debt as the basis for ongoing rebate compliance as set forth in the 8038-G and the tax certificate.

-5. Training and Retention of Records.
+- c. monitor that sale proceeds and investment earnings on sale proceeds of tax-exempt bonds are spent in a timely fashion consistent with the requirements of the tax certificate. - 3.
+Monitoring Private Business Use.
+The Manager of Fiscal and Business Services, in consultation with the County Attorney, bond and disclosure counsel, shall review proposed contracts or arrangements with non-governmental persons or organizations or the federal government (collectively referred to as "private persons") with respect to the bond-financed facilities which could result in private business use of the facilities such as sales of bondfinanced facilities: leases of bond-financed facilities and management service contracts relating to bond-financed facilities and shall have bond counsel review new contracts or amendments and determine whether any limits on private business use are exceeded and, if so, whether any actions are required to be taken to comply with the tax rules. - 4.
+Arbitrage, Yield Restriction and Rebate Compliance.
+The Manager of Fiscal and Business Services will (i) confirm that bond counsel has filed the applicable information reports (such as IRS Form 8038-G) for each bond issue with the IRS on a timely basis, and (ii) maintain copies of such form including evidence of timely filing as part of the transcript of the bond issue.
+The County Comptroller, in consultation with appropriate consulting firms, if necessary, shall confirm, recalculate and annually monitor the calculation of arbitrage on outstanding County debt as the basis for ongoing rebate compliance as set forth in the IRS Form 8038-G and the tax certificate. - 5.
+Training and Retention of Records.
 The Manager of Fiscal and Business Services will circulate training materials and guidance prepared by bond and disclosure counsel regarding developing continuing disclosure regulatory compliance and compliance with the rules applicable to the issuance of tax-exempt bonds for review by responsible individuals.
 Responsible individuals will undertake training needed to maintain professional certification and to obtain any applicable continuing education related to issuance and accounting of tax-exempt bond proceeds and investing public funds.
-Working together, the County Comptroller and the Office of Fiscal and Business Services will ensure that for each issue of bonds, the transcript and all records and documents described in these procedures will be maintained while any of the bonds are outstanding and during the three-year period following the final maturity or redemption of that bond issue, or if the bonds are refunded (or re-refunded), while any of the refunding bonds are outstanding and during the three-year period following the final maturity or redemption of the refunding bonds.
+Working together, the County Comptroller and the Office of Fiscal and Business Services will ensure that for each issue of bonds, the transcript and all records and documents described in these procedures will be maintained while any of the bonds are outstanding and during the three-year period following the final maturity or redemption of that bond issue, or if the bonds are refunded (or re-refunded), while any of the refunding bonds are outstanding and during the three-year period following the final maturity or redemption of the refunding bonds and will also comply with Florida public records retention laws.

-6. Execution of Form 8038-G. The County Comptroller, the Manager of Fiscal and Business Services, or other individual authorized pursuant to a resolution of the Board of County Commissioners shall execute Form 8038-G as an authorized representative of the County.
+6. Execution of IRS Form 8038-G. The County Comptroller, the Manager of Fiscal and Business Services, or other individual authorized pursuant to a resolution of the Board of County Commissioners shall execute IRS Form 8038-G as an authorized representative of the County.